On the topological contents of eta invariants: An intrinsic formula

 \subsection{Motivation}

-In a typical situation for the theory of the present paper one is given a geometric representative $(M,f,g)$ for a torsion class $x=[M,f,g]\in \pi_{n}(MB\wedge X_{+})$ and wants to calculate the universal $\eta$-invariants $\eta^{top}(x)=\eta^{an}(x)\in Q_{n}(B,X)$.
-The expressions for the universal $\eta$-invariant that we have at our disposal at the moment share the disadvantage that one has to find a lift $\hat x\in \pi_{n+1}(MB\Q/\Z\wedge X_{+})$ or a geometric zero bordism $(W,F,G)$ of $l$ copies of $(M,f,g)$ explicitly.
+In a typical situation for the theory of the present paper one is given a geometric representative $(M,f)$ for a torsion class $x=[M,f]\in \pi_{n}(MB)$ and wants to calculate the universal $\eta$-invariants $\eta^{top}(x)=\eta^{an}(x)\in Q_{n}(MB)$.
+The expressions for the universal $\eta$-invariant that we have at our disposal at the moment share the disadvantage that one has to find a lift $\hat x\in \pi_{n+1}(MB\Q/\Z)$ or a geometric zero bordism $(W,F)$ of $l$ copies of $(M,f)$ explicitly.
 It is at this point where differential and spectral geometry helps.
-Often the cycle $(M,f,g)$ already comes with geometric structures, e.g. connections on appropriate bundles.
-In the present section we develop a generalization of Chern-Weil theory and Cheeger-Simons \cite{MR827262}characteristic classes which is designed to finally obtain formulas for the universal $\eta$-invariant which are intrinsic in the cycle $(M,f,g)$.
+In the present section we develop a generalisation of Chern-Weyl theory which is designed to finally obtain formulas for the universal $\eta$-invariant which are intrinsic in the cycle $(M,f)$.

-The main new object is the notion of a geometrization of $(M,f,g,\tilde \nabla)$ which is defined in Definition \ref{def903}.
-The notion of a geometrization involves differential $K$-theory which is reviewed in Subsection \ref{subsec41}.
-In the Subsection \ref{sec18555} further we show existence of geometrizations and study their functorial properties.
-In Subsection \ref{sec801} we introduce a special class of geometrizations which we called good.
-In contrast to general geometrizations they have the property that they extend over zero bordisms.
+The main new object is the notion of a geometrisation of $(M,f,\tilde \nabla)$ which is defined in Definition \ref{def903}.
+It involves differential $K$-theory which is reviewed in Subsection \ref{subsec41}.
+In Subsection \ref{sec18555} we show the existence of geometrisations and study their functorial properties.
+In Subsection \ref{sec801} we introduce a special class of geometrisations which we call good.
+In contrast to general geometrisations they have the property that they extend over zero bordisms.
 The main result is the intrinsic formula for the universal $\eta$-invariant formulated in Theorem \ref{them2}.

-\subsection{Review of Differential $K$-theory}
+\subsection{Review of differential $K$-theory}

-The main technical tool in the definition of a geometrization is the notion of a differential extension of $K$-theory, or shorter, differential $K$-theory.
-Recall that Chern classes of complex vector bundles take values in integral cohomology.
-Complex vector bundles with hermitean connections have refined Chern classes in differential integral cohomology.
-This theory has been introduced in \cite{MR827262} where differential integral cohomology classes are called differential characters.
-The relation of differential $K$-theory to topological $K$-theory is very similar to the relation of differential integral cohomology with integral cohomology.
-In particular, a complex vector bundle represents a $K$-theory class, and the datum of a hermitean connection refines this class to an element differential $K$-theory.

-Differential $K$-theory by now also has some history \cite{MR1769477}, \cite{MR2192936}, \cite{MR2664467}.
-Nevertheless we think that it is less standard so that we will recall the relevant structures in the following.
-A complete model has been constructed in \cite{MR2664467}, and by \cite{MR2608479} we know that the properties listed below uniquely characterize differential $K$-theory so that one can take and use these properties as axioms.